minichate/ember-cli-tree-shake/README.md

 template, and therefor isn't actually dead code. `ember-cli-tree-shake` would no longer identify it as such.

+Finally, `ember-cli-tree-shake` will do a 2nd, 3rd ... nth pass over the tree and keep shaking until no more dead code falls off.

 ## Contributing

 * `npm test`